Blog

 What Is the LoneStar Athletic Injury Network?

-The LoneStar Athletic Injury Network is a Texas-based managed care and athletic injury benefits network that coordinates medical and rehabilitation services for covered individuals — often student athletes, school district employees, and workers enrolled through affiliated programs.
+The LoneStar Athletic Injury Network is a Texas-based managed care and athletic injury benefits network.
+It coordinates medical and rehabilitation services for covered individuals — most often student athletes, school district employees, and workers enrolled through affiliated programs.
 The network connects injured individuals with credentialed providers across North Texas, including home health agencies that can deliver follow-up care, skilled nursing visits, and rehabilitation support directly in the patient's home.

 Home health coverage through athletic injury networks functions similarly to workers' compensation home health in many respects.
-A physician or treating provider must certify that skilled care is medically necessary, a care plan must be developed and authorized, and services must be delivered by a credentialed, network-eligible provider.
-Here is how the process typically unfolds for families in the Burleson and SW Fort Worth area:
+A physician must certify that skilled care is medically necessary, a care plan must be authorized, and services must be delivered by a credentialed, network-eligible provider.
+Here is how the process typically unfolds for families in the Burleson and SW Fort Worth area.

 Step 1 — Physician Certification and Referral